Astor63/TPS-Mods/Gears Upgrade/Items/Shields/Black Hole On Steroids/ReadMe.md

 - Should be compatible with most other mods, as long as they do not touch the Legendary Nova Shield (see *know issue* just below).

-- **Know issue:** I noticed that a part (mainly the low capaticity coupled with the quick recharge effect) of the improvement done at the *Black Hole* apply to another Maliwan Legendary Shield, the *Supernova* and -unintentionally!- makes it even better... so I won't try to fix it.
+- **Know issue:** I noticed that a part (mainly the low capacity coupled with the quick recharge effect) of the improvement done at the *Black Hole* apply to another Maliwan Legendary Shield, the *Supernova* and -unintentionally!- makes it even better... so I won't try to fix it.

 ### To do: